11 Water

 Figure 11.7: Agricultural water use in the United States by state.

 Utah is the second driest state in the United States.
-Nevada, having a mean statewide of 31 cm (12.2 inches) per year, is the driest.
+Nevada, having a mean statewide precipitation of 31 cm (12.2 inches) per year, is the driest.
 Utah also has the second highest per capita rate of total domestic water use of 632.16 liters (167 gallons) per person per day.
 With the combination of relatively high demand and limited quantity, Utah is at risk for water budget deficits.

 Figure 11.8: Trends in water use by source.